Greece Foodies

 Ornos Beach and Platis Gialos Beach are two of our favorite beaches on Mykonos.
 Both are excellent for families, with several restaurants, motels, and beach clubs.
 Both of these beaches are easily accessible by bus from Mykonos Town.
 However, staying on the beach is a wonderful choice for people who want to avoid the crowded Mykonos Town nightlife scene.

-Agios Stefanos, Psarou, Elia, Paradise, Super Paradise, Paraga, Agios Ioannis, Kalo Livadi, Kalafati, Panormos, and Agios Sostis are among the other prominent Mykonos beaches.
+Mykonos Travel Guide pick: Agios Stefanos, Elia, Paraga, Agios Ioannis, Kalo Livadi, Kalafati, Panormos, and Agios Sostis are prominent Mykonos beaches.

 Mykonos Travel Guide Little Venice image